 I was happy to see Sacha Pfeiffer (McAdams), the lone female reporter, playing a role equal to that of the men.
 She did a lot of leg work, running around the city talking to people, finding corroboration in interviews.

 Stanley Tucci (with hair for a change) played Mitchell Garabedian, the overwhelmed and overworked lawyer who tried for years to get legal justice for the many victims he represented.
-He gave a great deal of help the Globe reporters.
+He gave a great deal of help to the Globe reporters.

 Boston is a heavily Catholic town.
 The new editor at the Globe, Marty Baron (Schreiber) was expected to have a sit-down with Cardinal Law (Len Cariou) as one of his first duties on the job.
 The church ran the town, ran the justice system, ran the legal system, and ran the media.